blbadger/blbadger.github.io/memory-models.md

 h(x, y) = 1 - \frac{1}{j} \mathrm{Card} \left( \{ x_i \neq y_i \} \right) : x_i \neq t_{pad}
 $$

 Alternatively, we can define information retention using the cross-entropy as the fraction of cross-entropy loss the model reaches over the loss of an 'informationless' model.
 In this definition we want to understand what the cross-entropy losses would be for a model with perfect information and a model with no information, and normalize our obtained losses by these values.
 A model with perfect information in its encoder will clearly obtain zero cross-entropy loss (assuming an arbitrarily powerful decoder).
 The distribution with the least Shannon information is the uniform ($\mathbf U$) distribution by definition, so we can compute the cross-entropy loss corresponding to an informationless model by simply assuming that the model exhibits a uniform distribution $\mathcal{U} \sim [0, 1)$ over token activations.
-As our tokenizer is of size 8000, we find the following for $n$ tokens:
+As our tokenizer is of size $\vert t \vert =8000$, we compute the following for $n \to \infty$ tokens:

 $$
 H(p_0, q) = \frac{1}{n} \sum_{n} \Bbb L \left( \mathcal{U}(|t|), t \right) = 9.03